tenzin-choezin/tenzin-choezin.github.io/README.md

-#### This is my personal website but it's still a working... progress.
+#### Hi there!
+This is my personal website.
 Read on below to learn more about me!
 <br/>

 <p align="center">